leusonmario/TravisAnalysis/README.md

 # TravisAnalysis

-This is an ongoing project to analyse Java projects that use Travis CI aiming to identify and categorize build and test conflicts.
+This is an ongoing project to analyze Java projects that use Travis CI aiming to identify and categorize build and test conflicts.

 # Running the Analysis

-To run this project, you need to follow the instructions:
+Follow the next instruction to perform a new analysis:

 <ol type="I">
   <li>